Metal Gear Solid 2: Sons of Liberty: Legacy

+Since its launch, Metal Gear Solid 2 has been widely regarded as one of the best and most influential video games of all time.
 In a 2006 viewer poll conducted by Japan's Famitsu magazine of top 100 games of all time, Metal Gear Solid 2 was ranked at No. 42 in the poll.
 In the 200th issue of Game Informer Magazine in 2009, its list of top 200 games of all time ranked the game at No. 50 on the list.
 Metal Gear Solid 2 was ranked No. 7 in Game Informers 2008 list of the top ten video game openings.
 In 2010, GamesRadar included the game in its list of top seven games "with mega plot twists you never saw coming".
 The game was included in Tony Mott and Peter Molyneux's 2011 book 1001 Video Games You Must Play Before You Die.
-It has also been listed as one of the best games of all time by Electronic Gaming Monthly, Empire, GameFAQs, GameRankings, IGN, Metacritic, Slant, and Stuff.

 According to John Linneman of Digital Foundry, the game was a technical milestone for its time.
 It served as a killer app showcasing what the PlayStation 2 hardware was capable of, with the game setting "a new standard in cinematic presentation" and attention to detail, and demonstrating "huge numbers of enemies on screen with bodies that remain in the scene, the interaction of light and shadow, physics interactions with real world objects, multi-tiered environments and advanced enemy AI."
 This made possible new "gameplay opportunities" and a sense of freedom offered by levels "designed as mini-sandboxes with a tremendous amount of interactivity."
 The early anticipation that surrounded Metal Gear Solid 2 since its E3 2000 demo has been credited as a critical factor in the PlayStation 2's best-selling success and dominance during the sixth console generation, as well as the demise of Sega's Dreamcast.
 According to John Szczepaniak, "MGS2 was the game which single-handedly sold Sony's new PlayStation 2 to the masses."
 In June 2008, the game was in The Guinness World Records: Gamer's Edition 2008 with Metal Gear.
+Other major outlets praising it as among the best games ever made include Electronic Gaming Monthly, Empire, GameFAQs, GameRankings, IGN, Metacritic, Slant, and Stuff.